GeotrekCE/Geotrek-admin/docs/troubleshooting.rst

 Check the values of your WMS settings (server name should end with ``?``, layers names should exist on server).

-Check the values in the generated TileCache configuration in ``etc/tilecache.cfg``.

 Error at loading DEM
 --------------------